 Back Translation Is A Process Of Double Checking

 In essence, back translation is a very simple process but an absolutely crucial one.
 It is the process of double-checking a piece of translation to ensure that it is 100% accurate.
-Say you’ve paid someone to translate Italian into English, and you now have a block of translated text.
-If you want to have it back-translated, you would hire an independent translator to translate it back into Italian and to compare the original material with this back-translated piece.
+Say you’ve paid someone to translate Chinese into English, and you now have a block of the translated text.
+If you want to have it back-translated, you would hire an expert English to Chinese translation services to translate it back into Chinese and to compare the original material with this back-translated piece.
 Simple enough, right?

 Why Is Back Translation Important?